Ronne Froman: Civilian career

 Following her retirement from the Navy she settled in San Diego.
 She served as chief of business operations for the San Diego Unified School District from 2001 till 2003.
 She is credited with trimming millions of dollars from district business operations during that time.

 In 2003 she became CEO of the San Diego–Imperial Counties chapter of the American Red Cross.
 She was recruited to that position by chapter chairman Jerry Sanders to restore the unit's reputation and credibility.
 The chapter had come under heavy criticism because of controversy over the use of funds donated for the relief of victims of a 2001 wildfire.
 She instituted changes in accountability and transparency which earned praise when the region was again struck by fire in 2003.

 In 2005 Sanders ran for mayor of San Diego in a special election, promising that if elected he would appoint Froman as his second-in-command.
 When he took office in January 2006 he appointed her as the first-ever Chief Operating Officer of the city, with functions similar to a city manager.
 She resigned in June 2007 and took a position as senior vice president for the energy group of General Atomics.

-She has had a longtime interest in homeless issues and particularly in the Monarch School, a public K-12 school for students who are at risk or actually impacted by homelessness.
+She has had a longtime interest in homeless issues and particularly in Monarch School, a public K-12 school for students who are at risk or actually impacted by homelessness.
 She served on the school project's board of directors since 2004 and served as interim vice president of the public-private partnership.
 In July 2011 she took over as CEO of the nonprofit organization.
 In January 2012 she became chairman of the organization's board of directors.

 Since 2010 she has been the CEO and chair of REBOOT, a program to help military veterans transition to civilian life.
 She has several times served as the honorary chair of San Diego Fleet Week.